 Trends and best practices in modern marketing are shifting faster than ever, especially as the majority of customers and prospects do most of their business online.
 Understanding the ever-changing landscape of digital marketing and crafting a solid digital presence is crucial to building a thriving business—which is where marketing consultants come in.
 That said, understanding what marketing consultants do for a business can be difficult due to the scope of the role and the needs of any given business.

-Marketing consultants are intimately familiar with the complex labyrinth of marketing and advertising across industries.
+Successful marketing consultants are intimately familiar with the complex labyrinth of marketing and advertising across industries.
 They can help companies better understand their customers, create and execute targeted marketing campaigns, and offer guidance for communicating with customers, online and off.

 These tasks feed into the primary responsibility of helping clients build a framework for continuously adapting their digital and offline marketing strategies to industry changes.
 This overarching goal breaks down into a variety of duties any talented marketing consultant should be prepared to shoulder.
 If you’re looking to become a marketing consultant, you need a complete understanding of the responsibilities the position entails.

 - Understand a Business’ Goals

 - Evaluate Marketing Efforts

 - Provide Feedback on Branding & Positioning